Cap and Trade Program

 You have likely been hearing a lot lately about "Cap and Trade."
 You may even have heard about some customers in PG&E territory getting a "climate credit" on their electric bills.
 This is all related to a California state initiative to reduce greenhouse gas (GHG) emissions through auctions of "allowances."
 The following summary will help you understand what cap and trade is all about and how it impacts the community-owned utilities in Palo Alto.

-What is "Cap and Trade" all about?
+What is "Cap and Trade"?

-The City of Palo Alto Utilities (CPAU) is affected in two ways:
+The City of Palo Alto Utilities (CPAU) is affected in two ways.

 - As of 2013, the city's electric utility, like all California electric utilities, began facing higher energy costs when purchasing "brown power," generated using fossil fuels.
 To supplement its hydro and renewable energy supplies, CPAU does purchase some brown power along with Renewable Energy Certificates (RECs) to ensure that all electric supplies are carbon neutral.
 In recognition of higher costs incurred by electric utilities, the State allocates free allowances to be used to relieve the impact on electric ratepayers.
 CPAU is required to sell those allowances and use the proceeds for the benefit of CPAU's electric customers.